-The main goal of the DriverMap AIR assays is to:
+The main objective of the DriverMap AIR assays is to:

 - Characterize the global AIR repertoire in normal and pathological conditions

-- Identify activated subsets of TCR and BCR clonotypes in the adaptive immune response
+- Identify activated subsets of TCR and BCR clonotypes due to the adaptive immune response

 - Characterize the phenotype of antigen-specific, activated T and B cells

-Currently, most available AIR technologies are based on the amplification of TCR and BCR sequences followed by NGS but provide only partial immune receptor repertoire information [1-7,18] and are characterized by significant systematic biases [8, 14].
+Currently, most available AIR technologies are based on the amplification of TCR and BCR sequences followed by NGS but provide only partial immune receptor repertoire information [1-7,18] while being characterized by significant systematic biases [8, 14].
 The following sections will provide practical guidelines for selecting the best design strategy for AIR experiments.

 Last modified: